Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing

-\textbf{Video novel view synthesis.} Starting from the single-turn video novel view synthesis model ReCamMaster \cite{bai2025recammaster}, we finetune it for iterative novel view synthesis using a synthetic multi-camera video dataset containing 10 synchronized videos per scene, each captured from distinct camera trajectories.
-The model is trained with the rectified flow matching loss \cite{esser2024scaling} for 2K steps on 32 A100 GPUs with a total batch size of 32.
+Starting from the single-turn video novel view synthesis model ReCamMaster \cite{bai2025recammaster}, we finetune it for iterative novel view synthesis using a synthetic multi-camera video dataset containing 10 synchronized videos per scene, each captured from distinct camera trajectories.
 We finetune the self-attention layers, MLP projector, and camera encoder from the base model, together with the newly introduced dynamic tokenizers and adaptive token compressors.
 During training, 1--6 videos are randomly sampled at each iteration to serve as memory videos ${\tilde\Omega}$.
 To ensure all tokenizers with varying kernel sizes are trained without reliance on the other, we randomly use one of the tokenizer for the 50\% of the training time, while for the other 50\% we use a mix of them.
 Moreover, adaptive token merging is enabled with 50\% probability, using a compression factor $r$ randomly sampled from $[0.3, 0.7]$.